Influenza vaccines: Canadian Immunization Guide

 Risk factors

-The people at greatest risk of influenza-related complications are adults and children with chronic health conditions, residents in long term care facilities, adults 65 years of age and older, children 0 to 59 months of age, individuals who are pregnant, and Indigenous Peoples.
+The people at greatest risk of influenza-related complications are adults and children with chronic health conditions, residents in long term and chronic care facilities, adults 65 years of age and older (particularly frail older adults), children 0 to 59 months of age, pregnant women and pregnant individuals, and individuals in or from First Nations, Inuit, or Metis communities.

 Seasonal and temporal patterns

 Seasonal influenza activity in Canada begins to increase over the fall, and peaks in the winter months.
-The influenza season can last for many months, and more than 1 influenza strain typically circulates each season.
+The influenza season can last for many months.
+Although 1 strain often predominates, more than 1 influenza strain typically circulates each season.
 Sporadic cases and occasional outbreaks may occur outside the typical influenza season.

 Spectrum of clinical illness